TarekAldahshan/Udacity-Udagram/Documentation/App dependencies.md

 # Application Dependencies:
+these all dependecies for running application

 ## Production Dependencies:
+for developers to run this application on production they must install
 - @types/bcryptjs Version 2.4.2 .
 - @types/jsonwebtoken Version 8.5.9 .
 - aws-sdk Version 2.429.0 .